Art & Art Education Program Menu

 What to Do

 - Declare your degree on your SHIP account if you have not already done so.

-- Pre-advisement usually begins on November 1 for Spring Semester and on April 1 for Summer and Fall Semester.
+- Pre-advisement usually begins prior to November 1 for Spring and Summer Semester and prior to April 1 for Summer and Fall Semester.
 Contact your assigned advisor to schedule an appointment or call the Office of the Department of Art, Music & Theatre to make the request.
 Alternately, each full-time faculty advisor will post an advising signup sheet on their office door approximately one week before advisement begins for you to sign up.

 - Meet with the advisor (by appointment) during the pre-advisement or advisement period to be advised.
 Advisors are available to you at other times during the semester subject to their office hours.

 - An Advisement Hold can only be lifted once the student has met with the advisor regarding registration.